 METHODS OF EVALUATING INFORMATION FOR THE PURPOSE OF CLASSIFICATION: Bridging principles were used to classify this product.

 REVISION DETAILS: July 2012: Up-date and revise entire MSDS to include current GHS requirements.
+September 2014: Update due to change in formulation.
+September 30, 2014

 DATE OF PRINTING